Effects of Hurricane Sandy in New England: Massachusetts

 On October 24, the Massachusetts Emergency Management Agency began issuing situational awareness news releases as computer models predicted Sandy could "potentially transition over the weekend into a powerful nor'easter."
 Governor Deval Patrick gave utility companies until October 26 to submit emergency plans in case the storm caused outages.
 Patrick also encouraged all schools and colleges to close and non-essential employees to remain at home.
 State officials were considering evacuations of coastal areas.
 The Massachusetts Bay Transportation Authority expected to operate all public transit services for as long as it was safe to do so.
 Governor Patrick ordered state offices to be closed October 29 and recommended schools and private businesses close.
 On October 28, President Obama issued a Pre-Landfall Emergency Declaration for Massachusetts.
 The American Red Cross opened shelters in Fall River, Weymouth, and Newbury and on Martha's Vineyard, and all schools closed as well.
 On the morning of October 29, three shelters opened on Cape Cod.
 The MBTA suspended commuter boat service on the morning of October 29, and suspended all public transportation services at 2 p.m. later in the day.

 Vermont

 On October 28, Vermont Governor Peter Shumlin declared a state of emergency to attain federal resources and the National Guard if required.
 The Southwestern Vermont Supervisory Union announced an early release for school children on October 29.
-In anticipation of significant damage from Sandy, the town of Chester postponed Halloween until November 7; however, after numerous complaints from the public, the statement was retracted.
+In anticipation of significant damage from Sandy, the town of Chester postponed Halloween until November 7.
+After numerous public complaints, the statement was retracted.